You love the Monoprice Select Mini. We love the Monoprice Select Mini. Everyone loves the Monoprice Select Mini.

-The setup of the Monoprice Select Mini is fairly easy.
+The setup of the Monoprice Select Mini 3D printer is fairly easy.
 You should be up and printing within 20 minutes or less.

 Inside the box you’ll find the printer, an AC power adapter, a hex key for leveling the bed platform, a dinky plastic spatula for scraping prints off the bed, a microSD card with 256mb storage capacity, and a micro USB cable.

-A scrap of paper has basic setup instructions, and then points you towards a URL where you can download the full manual.
+A scrap of paper has basic setup instructions and then points you towards a URL where you can download the full manual for Monoprice Select Mini.

-There’s also a rectangular length of folded sheet metal inside, and its purpose is not immediately clear.
+There’s also a rectangular length of folded sheet metal inside Monoprice Select Mini, and its purpose is not immediately clear.
 Turns out it’s a spool holder that clips onto the side of the main unit.

 Important to note is that the Monoprice Select Mini doesn’t come with any filament.
 Make sure you have a 1.75 mm spool of your favorite material ready to go, or order it at the same time as the printer.

-For setup stage, you have to navigate a full color LCD interface with a click-wheel.
+For setup stage, you have to navigate a full-color LCD interface with a click-wheel.
 The menus are clearly structured and well thought out.
-Via the interface, you’re initiate the process of calibration, preheating the hotend, and then loading up your filament.
+Via the interface, you initiate the process of calibration, preheating the hotend, and then loading up your filament.

-The next quirk is that the AC power adapter on our unit died within 12 hours of use.
-This was *incredibly* annoying, but relatively easy to replace with a generic power adapter for around 30 bucks or so.
+The next quirk is that the AC power adapter on our Monoprice Select Mini died within 12 hours of use.
+This was incredibly annoying, but relatively easy to replace with a generic power adapter for around 30 bucks or so.
 Something to be aware of in case it happens to you…

 This is a Cartesian style fused filament fabrication (FFF) printer, with a one-sided arm holding the print head in the style of a Printrbot Simple.
-The printer only has a single fan for cooling the nozzle, however, which may limit your options for exotic filaments.
+The Monoprice Select Mini only has a single fan for cooling the nozzle, however, which may limit your options for exotic filaments.

 At the top of the main pillar is a spring-loaded “quick-release” extruder with a steel gear.
 It’s a nice design, and it feeds the filament to the hotend using a Bowden cable setup.
 Again, this may limit your options, especially if you were hoping to print with flexible filaments.

-The hotend has an extruder diameter of 0.4 mm and can reach temperatures of 230°C. We weren’t able to ascertain how easy it would be to replace the nozzle, and this is an important factor in the long-term.
-Nozzles are prone to degrade over time, and will need replacing.
+The Monoprice Select Mini hotend has an extruder diameter of 0.4 mm and can reach temperatures of 230°C. We weren’t able to ascertain how easy it would be to replace the nozzle, and this is an important factor in the long-term.
+Nozzles are prone to degrade over time and will need replacing.

 The next quirk is that the control interface tells us that wi-fi has been deactivated, and there’s no way to switch it on.
-It appears that wireless connectivity is a available feature of the MP Select Mini, but Monoprice have chosen to deactivate it in the firmware.
+It appears that wireless connectivity is an available feature of the printer, but Monoprice have chosen to deactivate it in the firmware.

 The first thing we printed was a the cat, with a resolution we’re guessing was 200 microns.
 Details came out fine and clear right up until the final layers, whereupon the tips of the cats paw and ears became garbled.
 This happened three times on three separate attempts.

 Analysing the G-Code in Simplify3D, it appears that the print head is speeding up at the final layers, right at the limits of 55 mm/s, hence the repeated failure.
-It has to be said, the fact that the MP Select Mini is supplying a sample model that’s doomed to fail — and to a potential audience of first-time users no less — is pretty staggering.
+It has to be said, the fact that the Monoprice Select Mini is supplying a sample model that’s doomed to fail — and to a potential audience of first-time users no less — is pretty strange.

 The second thing we printed was the elephant, at 200 microns and 10% infill, and there were no problems here.
 The Monoprice Select Mini did an admirable job with things like bridging and overhangs, and the retraction was tight enough that stringing was non-existent.